meliao/osdc_support/console.rst

 Managing SSH Keys
 -----------------

 Users access OSDC login nodes and virtual machines through SSH using keypair authentication.
 Before launching a virtual machine you must import a public key or create a new keypair.
 To mange your keypairs go to `Access & Security <https://www.opensciencedatacloud.org/project/access_and_security/>`_.

+.. sidebar:: What is a Pubkey?

+	sample text

 Creating Keypairs
 ^^^^^^^^^^^^^^^^^